David E. Davis House

 The house was built between 1883 and 1885 for David E. Davis.
 The brick house was one of the earliest of its kind in the Rush Valley area.
 Davis, a polygamist, built the house for his three wives and their families.

-In the update documentation for NRHP listing, it was noted that a new owner discovered what was probably a "polygamy pit": a hidden room where polygamist David E. Davis might have hidden from U.S. marshals seeking his arrest.
-The room, which could also have been a root cellar, is the size of a small bedroom and hidden below the rear room of the house, with access by a ladder.
-Since the apparent finishing of the room was more refined than needed for a root cellar, it is believed this in fact was meant for, and may well have been used as, a hiding place.
+In the updated documentation for the NRHP listing, it was noted that a new owner discovered what was probably a "polygamy pit": a hidden room where polygamist David E. Davis might have hidden from U.S. marshals seeking his arrest.
+The room, which could also have been a root cellar, is the size of a small bedroom and is hidden below the rear room of the house, with access by a ladder.
+Since the apparent finishing of the room was more refined than needed for a root cellar, it is believed this was meant for, and may well have been used as, a hiding place.